-The company decides to promote their sales manager to the senior sales manager.
-For the promotion process, the company has to create performance goals, as well as development goals for the employee, due to the reason, that some of the skills need to be improved by the sales manager in order to get promoted.
+Example: If a company decides to promote their sales manager to the senior sales manager.
+For the promotion process, the company has to create performance goals, as well as development goals for the employee in order to be eligible for the promotion.

-The following are the examples for the performance Goals and Development Goals.
+The following are the examples for performance and developmental goals.

 - Increases sales by 15 percent by the end of the next fiscal year.